cyb3rko/about-icons/README.md

 .setTitle("Your Title")
 .hideModificationAnnotation()
 ```
-**HINT**: If you want to hide the title, simply call "setTitle("")", then the title layout will be hidden
+*HINT*: If you want to hide the title, simply call "setTitle("")", then the title layout will be hidden

 **Simple example for an activity**:
+Kotlin
 ```kotlin
 override fun onCreate(savedInstanceState: Bundle?) {
     super.onCreate(savedInstanceState);
     setContentView(AboutIcons(this, R.drawable::class.java).get());
 }
 ```
+Java
 ```java
 @Override
 protected void onCreate(Bundle savedInstanceState) {